magicmarc/marks-reverie/src/content/posts/ACT_V_The_Coastal_Paradise.md

 *(The creature hums, amused.
 A bubble drifts down; inside is a weathered **EXPLORER** with sunburnt skin and gentle eyes.
 She steps lightly as if gravity barely touches her, a notebook clasped to her chest.)*

 **EXPLORER:**
 Fear not.
-You’ve stepped into the bubble of the Southern Cross.
+You’ve stepped into the bubble of the Southern Reach.
 Here, nature remembers itself.
 The land, the sea, the sky—untouched, eternal.

 **WAI** *(scratching his head)*:
 So… this is like… paradise?
 Looks a bit mouldy.